moktermd08/TypeScript-Hacks/typescript.md

 59. **Mixins**: Merging features from two different room designs into one, creating a unique, hybrid room.

 60. **Abstract Construct Signatures**: Conceptualizing a unique feature without finalizing its design, like planning an innovative fireplace without deciding its exact look.
+Absolutely, continuing with the house analogy for TypeScript:

+61. **Compiler Options**: These are the various tools and settings an architect might use.
+Just as you adjust your tools for different tasks, you adjust compiler settings for different project needs.

+62. **Watch Mode**: Like having surveillance cameras in your house to monitor changes.
+Whenever a change is detected, appropriate actions (like recompilation) are taken.

+63. **Source Maps**: These are the legends on architectural blueprints.
+If there's an issue (or bug) in your final structure, you can trace its origin using the blueprint's legend.

+64. **Strict Bind Call Apply**: Ensuring each function (or room's utility) is used as it's designed, like ensuring a fireplace is used only for warmth and not for cooking.

+65. **esModuleInterop**: Think of it as the guidelines for integrating new appliances from various countries into your home's electrical system.
+This option ensures the smooth integration of different modules.

+66. **Excluding Files**: Like deciding which rooms to not renovate or not include in the blueprint.

+67. **lib Option**: The foundational materials or libraries available for building.
+It's like choosing which quality of bricks, cement, and paint to use.

+68. **Declaration Files**: These are the reference manuals or catalogues you'd have for your house appliances.
+They don’t do anything by themselves, but they explain how to use other parts of the code (or house).

+69. **Advanced Types**: Think of them as special rooms or features in luxury homes, like a home theatre system or indoor pool.
+They're not in every home, but they provide advanced functionality when present.

+70. **Namespaced Validators**: Like having different inspectors for various parts of your house.
+An electrical inspector won't check your plumbing.

+71. **User-Defined Type Guards**: These are akin to personalized security systems, checking if everything in a room meets specific standards set by the homeowner.

+72. **Utility Types**: The multi-purpose tools in a builder's kit.
+They can be modified to suit various tasks, making them invaluable in different scenarios.

+73. **Compiler API**: Think of it as the machinery and advanced tools used by builders.
+They take the blueprints (code) and construct the structure (program).

+74. **Build Mode**: Like the active phase of construction, where all plans are put into action to raise the structure.

+75. **Downlevel Iteration**: Adapting modern designs to older architectural styles, just as you would ensure new code runs on older JavaScript engines.

+76. **Mapped Types**: If you had a model house and wanted to create variations (like with or without a balcony), mapped types let you easily create those variations.

+77. **Conditional Declarations**: Rules in your blueprint that say, "If there's space in the backyard, then add a pool.
+Otherwise, add a garden."

+78. **Iterators and Generators**: They’re like planned phases of construction.
+First, lay the foundation, then erect the walls, then the roof, and so on, step by step.

+79. **Type Checking JavaScript Files**: Ensuring that even if a room was designed with a different architectural style, it still adheres to safety standards.

+80. **Paths and baseUrl**: Like addressing rooms, ensuring every space is easily accessible and identifiable.

+81. **Module Augmentation**: Think of it as renovating a section of your house without tearing down the whole structure.
+You're adding or modifying functionalities without disrupting the entire system.

+82. **Declaration Merging**: Like combining blueprints of two adjacent rooms to create a larger, unified space.
+In TypeScript, you can merge two separate declarations to behave as one.

+83. **Type Widening**: Suppose you've designated a space in your house without specifying its use, like an 'empty room'.
+Over time, its purpose might become more defined, turning into a 'bedroom' or 'office'.

+84. **NoEmitOnError**: An instruction that stops the construction if an error is found.
+It's like halting construction work if a structural flaw is discovered.

+85. **Suppression Comments**: Temporary patches on a design flaw, like covering a wall crack with tape.
+It's not a long-term solution but avoids immediate issues.

+86. **Type Narrowing**: Finalizing a room's purpose after considering multiple options.
+A general-purpose space can be narrowed down to a specific 'study' or 'gym'.

+87. **Spread & Destructuring**: Think of it as modular home elements.
+Spreading is like using parts of one room design in another, and destructuring is like breaking down a room to understand its individual elements.

+88. **Template Literals**: Custom notes or labels in your blueprint, giving personalized instructions or names to parts of your house.

+89. **Is Keyword**: Verifying a room's purpose.
+Asking "Is this the kitchen?" ensures you're in the right place before you start cooking.

+90. **Ambient Modules**: Imagine having a plug-and-play module for a room, like a prefabricated bathroom.
+You know it exists and fits, but its internal details might not concern the broader house design.

+91. **Type Instantiation**: Building a room based on a generic design, like constructing a 'child's bedroom' based on a general 'bedroom' blueprint.

+92. **This Types**: Referring to the current room you're in.
+If you're in the kitchen and mention "this room," you're talking about the kitchen.

+93. **Indexed Types**: Accessing specific features or elements of a room, like targeting the third light switch or the second window.

+94. **Lookup Types**: Finding room details using a reference, similar to knowing a room's paint color by checking a design catalog.

+95. **Mapped Infer Types**: Adapting a room based on another's design.
+If a guest room is inspired by the master bedroom, you infer elements from the master design.

+96. **Optional Methods**: Features in a house that can be present but aren't mandatory, like a fireplace or a skylight.

+97. **Hybrid Types**: Multi-functional rooms, like a combined laundry and mudroom.

+98. **Recursive Types**: Rooms that replicate features of other rooms, like a guest suite having a mini-kitchen that mirrors the main kitchen.

+99. **Nominal Typing**: Identifying rooms not just by their structure, but their purpose.
+Two rooms might look identical, but one is a 'bedroom' and another is a 'study'.

+100. **Structural Typing**: Contrary to nominal typing, this is identifying rooms based on their structure alone.
+Two rooms with a bed, a window, and a wardrobe are both 'bedrooms', regardless of their intended use.